$0 Iran → Australia Skilled Migration Guide — Quick-Start Checklist

 Can a migration agent pay the fee for me?
 A migration agent can pay on your behalf as part of their service, provided they have clear authorization from you and proper documentation of the payment source.
 This is less common than direct payment by the applicant or a trusted contact, but it is permissible.

 If my Sarafi payment gets flagged by AUSTRAC, will my visa be refused?
 Not automatically.
-AUSTRAC flags trigger a source-of-funds review.
-If you have the documentation described above — bank statements, property deeds if applicable, the Sarafi receipt with proper identifiers — the review clears and your application continues.
-The delay is the cost.
-Refusal requires a finding that the funds originated from a sanctioned source or that you actively concealed their origin.
+A flag may trigger a source-of-funds review.
+If you have the documentation described above — bank statements, property deeds if applicable, the Sarafi receipt with proper identifiers — you can respond to the review.
+The outcome depends on the full sanctions and visa assessment; a flag alone does not determine refusal.

 Is the AUD 4,910 figure correct as of 2026?
 The Department of Home Affairs adjusts visa application charges annually on July 1.
 The AUD 4,910 figure is the 2025-26 rate for primary skilled visa applicants.
 Verify the current rate in ImmiAccount before making payment.